lcmjr/php53/README.md

-# php53
+# php 5.3 Limitations Helper
-A package to help with some limitations of the php53 in legacy system
+A package to help with some limitations of the php 5.3 in legacy system
+#Helpers
+JsonSerializable